-PROPOSAL 1-RE-APPOINTMENT OF CAROL STUCKLEY TO THE BOARD OF DIRECTORS
+PROPOSAL 1 - RE-APPOINTMENT OF FRANCESCO DE RUBERTIS TO THE BOARD OF DIRECTORS

-Carol Stuckley is currently a member of our Board of Directors and chair of our Audit Committee and has been nominated for re-appointment as a director.
-If elected, she will hold office from the date of her election until the 2026 annual general meeting of shareholders where she must retire by rotation and offer herself for re-appointment, or until her earlier death, resignation or removal.
-Ms. Stuckley has agreed to serve if elected, and we have no reason to believe that she will be unable to serve.
+Francesco De Rubertis is currently the chairman of our Board of Directors and chair of our Nominating and Corporate Governance Committee and has been nominated for re-appointment as a director.
+If elected, he will hold office from the date of his election until the 2027 annual general meeting of shareholders where he must retire by rotation and offer himself for re-appointment, or until his earlier death, resignation or removal.
+Dr. De Rubertis has agreed to serve if elected, and we have no reason to believe that he will be unable to serve.